I have recently changed the theme of some of my website from Thrive FocusBlog to GeneratePress and I’m loving it.

 The other issue is that while FocusBlog is an awesome theme, it’s also a bit dated.
 Which makes sense, because the theme has been around for so long.

 It’s not just the look-and-feel that feels dated, it’s also the code and setup of the theme.
 HTML and CSS standards evolve quickly.
-It’s important to have a theme installed that is coded to the highest of standards and respects the latest HTML and CSS coding guidelines.
+It’s important to use a theme that is coded to the highest of standards and respects the latest HTML and CSS coding guidelines.

-While I’m not a professional web developer, I do feel that FocusBlog is a bit behind now in this regard.
+While I’m not a professional web developer anymore, I do feel that FocusBlog is a bit behind now in this regard.

 Other Thrive Themes Products